 - spending a lot of time on Facebook, and a little less on Twitter and too much on cellphone poker and Bejewelled Blitz.
 (If anyone asks me how I got repetitive strain injury in my wrists, I blame writing, but we all know different.)

-- co-writing four S.L.
+- co-writing three and a half S.L.
 Grey novels.

 This last item has probably been the best sort of boot camp for my own writing, and the lessons I’ve learnt from working with Sarah Lotz, including a master class in plotting and pacing, have added to my original style, resulting in a mix of depth and pace in both my solo and our collaborative novels that I’m very proud of.